hazhalim/autoimmune-rheumatic-llm-explainer/README.md

 Powered by Python, Google Gemini, and Streamlit.

-Link to web app: autoimmune-rheumatic-dss.streamlit.app
+Link to web app: https://autoimmune-rheumatic-dss.streamlit.app